In this article

 Does AI-led collections make phone calls to customers?

-Monk's Intelligent Collections does not make outbound phone calls.
-It automates digital reminders and prioritization, and escalates accounts that need a human conversation to your team.
+Monk's Intelligent Collections does not make outbound collections phone calls.
+Phone contact is reserved for verification such as confirming bank details, and accounts that need a human conversation are escalated to your team.

 Will AI-led collections replace my collections team?